BCM-Neurosurgery/EMU24Schema/README.md

 These point to the base path of the datalake and the output directory for the stitched data respectively.

 All the scripts (in `scripts/`) are set up to be runnable and to automatically connect to your local database.
-You can pass your username and password to these scripts as command line arguments to avoid repeatedly typing these out.
+You can store your username and password in the `DJ_USER`and `DJ_PASSWORD` environment variables to have them automatically used by the script to log in and avoid repeatedly typing these out.
+You can also pass them as arguments to the script, though this is not preferred.

 If you are using the schema in interactive mode, then you will need to manually connect to the database.
 ```pyhton